oerc0122/MDANSE/Doc/pages/dynamics.rst

 reveals the underlying nature of the forces acting on the system.

-In a molecular system that would be made of non-interacting particles, the velocities would be constant at any time triggering the *VACF* to be a constant value.
+In a molecular system that would be made of non-interacting particles, the velocities would be constant and the *VACF* would have a constant value.
 Now, if we think about a system with small interactions such as in a gas-phase, the magnitude and direction of the velocity of a particle will change gradually over time due to its